DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 ```

 ## Creating a Single Cell Portal study page and importing Cumulus results from Terra
-You can visualize or annotate DCP Release files by either using the existing studies in [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release) or by creating a new Single Cell Portal study.
+You can visualize or annotate DCP Release files by either using the existing March 2020 Release studies in [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release) or by creating a new Single Cell Portal study.
 Detailed instructions for getting started with Single Cell Portal can be found on the [Single Cell Portal wiki]( https://github.com/broadinstitute/single_cell_portal/wiki/Synchronizing-Study-Data).
 You will need a Google compatible email account to login.
 If your institutional account is backed by Google, you may use it.

 **The following instructions are a continuation from the [replicating release analyses tutorial](Idata.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis) and focus on importing Cumulus output files from an existing Terra workspace.
-These steps use the 2020-Mar-Landscape-Adult-Liver-10x example files derived from the techniques in the tutorial.**
+These steps use the 2020-Mar-Landscape-Adult-Liver-10x example files derived using the tutorial techniques.**

 ### Creating a Single Cell Portal study